Egg-Free Dark Chocolate Cookies Recipe

 Microwave: Place chocolate in a microwave-safe medium bowl.
 Run the microwave for 20 sec.
 Stir.
 Run it again for 20 more sec.
 Stir.
 Return it to the microwave and repeat until small lumps remain, remove and continue to stir to complete melting.
 Don’t set more than 20-seconds at a time to prevent scorching.
 Set aside.

 Prepare the dough as usual.
 Line a baking sheet with parchment paper.
 Scoop out cookie dough mounds onto the baking sheet.
 Freeze until hard.
 Transfer the frozen dough mounds to a freezer plastic bag or airtight container.
-Store in the freezer.
+Store in the freezer for up to 2 months.

 Bake frozen cookies without thawing.
-Simply place the frozen, pre-scooped cookie dough onto a baking sheet, lined with parchment paper, and bake for 2 – 3 minutes longer than the original recipe recommends.
+Place the frozen, pre-scooped cookie dough onto a baking sheet, lined with parchment paper, and bake for 2 – 3 minutes longer than the original recipe recommends.

 - Eggless Snickerdoodle Cookies